Department of Marketing, Industrial Distribution, and Economics

 Prerequisites: MK 303 [Min Grade: C](Can be taken Concurrently)

-This course provides tools and approaches to measure the effectiveness of distributor strategies and tactics and support data-driven decision-making.
+Students learn the best tools and approaches to measure the effectiveness of distributor strategies and tactics and to support data-driven decision-making.
 A central theme of the course is "what to measure" and "how to measure" with regard to customer-facing, supplier-facing, and internal activities.
 The course also focuses on constructing and interpreting performance “dashboards” that highlight the performance indicators most relevant to a distributor.

 DB 410.
 Creative Solutions in Distribution.
 3 Hours.